 Now that your website is set up to sell original art online, you can focus on different ways to promote your business and build an audience.
 For example, you might consider promoting your original art on social media channels or via email.

 You can use Jetpack Publicize on your WordPress website for advanced social media marketing.
 It also gives you access to social sharing tools that make it easy for visitors to share your original work with their friends and family.

-In addition to this, WordPress.com’s eCommerce plan works seamlessly with the WooCommerce Facebook Extension integration.
+In addition to this, WordPress.com’s plugin-enabled plan works seamlessly with the WooCommerce Facebook Extension integration.
 You can use it to add tracking pixels to track conversions from your Facebook ads.
 This way, you can optimize ads and build targeted audiences for future marketing campaigns.
 It also makes it possible to remarket to people who have already taken action on your website such as adding products to their cart.

 WordPress.com lets you integrate with the popular MailChimp email marketing tool via MailChimp API Key.
 It lets you add your WooCommerce customers and their order information to the MailChimp platform.

 You can use it with WooCommerce data to track sales, create targeted eCommerce automation workflows, generate product recommendations, send abandoned cart emails, and much more.

 If you’ve outgrown the art marketplaces like Amazon, Artfinder, or Fine Art America that charge a markup or are looking for a way to have better control over art sales, it’s a good idea to set up your own online store.
 With the WordPress.com plugin-enabled plan, you can sell art online in a few steps.

 To recap, here’s what you need to do to start selling art on the web: